 Avid Media Composer 4

 Avid Media Composer 4 is another popular editor used by many in the music video industry because it’s easy to use and has excellent production tools.
-Avid offers both an inexpensive starter version.
+Avid offers both an inexpensive starter version and an Ultimate version.

 Tara G, NYC